ligato/docs/docs/user-guide/get-vpp-agent.md

 # VPP Agent Setup

-This section explains how to prepare and run an environment supporting the vpp-agent and VPP in a single container.
+This section shows you how to prepare and run an environment supporting the VPP agent and VPP in a single container.

 !!!
-Note
-    `VPP Agent` is used when discussing the Ligato VPP Agent in a higher level context with examples being an architecture description. `vpp-agent` is a term used to define the actual code itself and/or in describing direct interactions with other associated software components such as docker.
-You will see this term appear in commands, APIs and code. `VPP` is used to describe the VPP dataplane.
+Terminology
+    `VPP Agent` refers to a Ligato agent tailored for a VPP data plane.
+Both run in a single container. `vpp-agent` refers to the actual code, syntax, or container name. `VPP` refers to the VPP data plane.

 ---

 ## Set Up Your Environment

-There are two options:
+You have two options to set up your enviroment:

 * Pre-built docker image pull from [dockerhub][dockerhub]
 * Build a Local Image

-The simplest option is to pull a pre-built docker image.
-The local build option has a couple of extra steps but is straightforward.
+The simplest option is a pull a pre-built docker image image.
+The local build option includes a couple of extra steps.

 !!! note
-    Docker 19.03.5 was used in preparing these instructions.
-Use the `docker --version` command to determine which version is running.
+    The instructions below use Docker 19.03.5.
+Use the `docker --version` command to determine the version you are running.

 ---

 ### Docker Image Pull

-The docker image exists in two versions: production and development.
-The development version supports a debug mode.
-The production image is a lightweight version of the development image.
+The docker image exists in two versions:

-Supported architectures:
+- **Pre-built development** - Used for development purposes and supports a debug mode.
+<br></br>
+- **Pre-built production** -  Lightweight version of the development image.

+---

+You can run the VPP agent in the following supported architectures:

 * AMD64 (x86_64)
 * ARM64 (AArch64)

 !!!
 Note
-    For more details and for working with ARM64, see [arm64](arm64.md).
-The steps covered in this section use the AMD64 x86_64 images.
+    For more details on working with ARM64 (AArch64), see [arm64](arm64.md).

-** Included in the pre-built production image:**
+---

+#### Pre-built production image

+The pre-built production image comes with the following:

-- Binaries for the VPP agent with default config files
+- VPP agent binaries with default config files.
-- Installation of the compatible VPP
+- Compatible VPP.

+---

+**Installation**

+- Open a new terminal session.
+<br></br>
-Pull the `pre-built production image` from [DockerHub][dockerhub].
+- Pull the pre-built production image from [DockerHub][dockerhub]:

 ```
 docker pull ligato/vpp-agent
 ```

-After the pull, follow the [steps](quickstart.md#2-download-image) in the quickstart guide to install, configure and run the VPP agent.
+Next, you can follow the [steps](quickstart.md#2-download-image) in the quickstart guide to install etcd, start and run the VPP agent.

-**Included in the pre-built development image:**
+Alternatively, you can follow the steps below.

+---

+#### Pre-built development image

+The pre-built development image comes with the following:

-- VPP agent code with default config files including source code
+- VPP agent code with default config files and source code.
-- Compatible VPP installation including source code and build artifacts
+- Compatible VPP installation including source code and build artifacts.
-- Development environment with all requirements to build the VPP agent and VPP
+- Development environment to build the VPP agent and VPP.
-- Tools to generate code (proto models, binary APIs)
+- Tools to generate code that include models, protos, and binary APIs.

+---

+**Installation**

+- Open a new terminal session.
+<br></br>
-Pull the `pre-built development image` from [DockerHub][dockerhub].
+- Pull the pre-built development image from [DockerHub][dockerhub]:

 ```
 docker pull ligato/dev-vpp-agent
 ```

+---

-After the pull, follow the [steps](quickstart.md#2-download-image) in the quickstart guide to install, configure and run the VPP agent.
+Next, you can follow the [steps](quickstart.md#2-download-image) in the quickstart guide to install etcd, start and run the VPP agent.

+Alternatively, you can follow the steps below.

 ---